What Is A Redirect — Should You Use Web Redirects?

 1. Setting Up A Website Redirect In cPanel

 After signing into your cPanel account, go to the “Domains” section and click on the icon for “Redirects”.
-A dropdown menu will appear after clicking on the “Redirect” option, showing you the different redirect types.
+After clicking the “Redirect” option, a dropdown menu will show you the different redirect types.
 Here, you choose between a permanent or a temporary redirect under the Type option.

 You can choose the domain you’re trying to set up the redirect in the following menu.
 Next, select the appropriate domain from the dropdown menu.
-Then, fill in both the pages that you want to merge using the redirect.
+Then, use the redirect to fill in both the pages you want to merge.

 Finally, input the destination URL of the new page to which you intend to redirect users upon their website visit.
 And that’s it; your permanent redirect will be added to your cPanel website.